 "We are conducting a study to estimate the jobs that will be created based on how the residents of the area generate income,” Kayumba added.

 To make houses more affordable and environmentally sustainable, construction will mainly use local building materials.
 “When studies get completed later this year, we will start the implementation of the project, beginning with key infrastructure such as water, electricity and roads which will also benefit neighbouring communities,” said Kayumba, adding, "the project will not displace low-income earners, rather the proposed city will be built in such a way that low-income earners will be empowered.
 In fact, a section of the green city will be earmarked for low-income earners.”

 On low-income earners, he added, "There are aspects on social aspects, gender, and credit and loan schemes that will make it possible for low-income earners to access funding to buy affordable houses from the project.
 Some of them will pay for houses, others will get social houses because they cannot totally afford them on their own.”

-Rwanda is already celebrated as the 'third greenest city in the world'.
-The country banned all non-biodegradable plastics, has a monthly day of community cleaning service, and has tackled noise pollution by ordering sound-proofing of religious buildings and clubs.
+Rwanda is already celebrated as having the 'third greenest city in the world'.
+The country banned all non-biodegradable plastics, has a monthly day of community cleaning service and has tackled noise pollution by ordering sound-proofing of religious buildings and clubs.
 With this Green City project, Rwanda is showing its commitment to protecting the environment.
 Wakanda is here.